Afghanistan: Victims' families decry glorification of suicide bombers | DW | 01.11.2021

 "We couldn't eat well.
 We also plunged into more poverty as we lost the son who had a steady income," he added.

-Aziz also learnt about the Taliban's ceremony for the families of suicide bombers.
+Aziz also learned about the Taliban's ceremony for the families of suicide bombers.
 "I have nothing to say about it.
 They took away our sons without a reason.
-The life has become meaningless to me.
+Life has become meaningless to me.
 They should kill me too," he said.

 The Kabul ceremony to honor suicide bombers not only offended the victims' families, it also drew wide-ranging criticism on Afghanistan's social media.